Sunny Day (TV series)

-Sunny Day is an animated children's television series produced by Silvergate Media.
-The series revolves around Sunny (voiced by Lilla Crawford), a tween-age hairdresser who runs her own beauty salon with the help of her dog Doodle (Rob Morrison), hair colorist Rox (Élan Luz Rivera), and receptionist Blair (Taylor Louderman).
-Sunny's best customers are Timmy (Kevin Duda), who is in charge of hosting events and shows in Sunny's hometown, and Cindy (Melissa van der Schyff), the unlucky town baker who has a constant bad hair day.
-The series is loosely based on the Random House picture book series The Fairytale Hairdresser by Abie Longstaff and illustrated by Lauren Beard.
+Sunny Day is an animated children's television series produced by Silvergate Media and Nickelodeon Animation Studio and animated by Pipeline Studios.
+The series revolves around Sunny (voiced by Lilla Crawford), a tween-age hairdresser who runs her own hair salon with the help of her dog Doodle (Rob Morrison), hair colorist Rox (Élan Luz Rivera), and receptionist Blair (Taylor Louderman).
+Sunny's best customers are Timmy (Kevin Duda), who is in charge of hosting events and shows in Sunny's hometown, and Cindy (Melissa van der Schyff), the unlucky town chef who has a constant bad hair day.
+The series is loosely based on the Random House picture book series Fairytale Hairdresser by Abie Longstaff and illustrated by Lauren Beard.
 Each episode features an original song written by Peter Lurye.

-For the first season, 40 episodes were produced by Silvergate in association with the Canadian animation company Pipeline Studios.
+The show's production was announced on March 2016.
 On April 5, 2016, the show was renewed for a second season of 20 episodes.
 The series premiered on Nickelodeon in the United States on August 21, 2017.
 New episodes moved to the separate Nick Jr. Channel in October 2018.
 The show also aired in Canada on Treehouse TV and on Nick Jr. and Milkshake! in the United Kingdom.

+The entire series was added to Paramount+ on March 24, 2021.
+As of January 1, 2024, the entire series was removed due to licensing contracts.

 Premise

-Taking place in the seaside town of Friendly Falls, the series follows a professional hairstylist named Sunny who works at her own salon.
+Taking place in the seaside city of Friendly Falls, the series follows a professional hairstylist named Sunny who works at her own hair salon.
 Sunny uses her creativity and knowledge of hair care to solve problems.
 The other salon employees are Sunny's talking dog Doodle, Rox the hair colourist, and Blair the receptionist.
 Sunny's best customers are Timmy, who hosts every town event in Friendly Falls, and Cindy, the unlucky local baker with constantly messy hair.